 Heart Valve Disease Awareness Day Campaign Celebrates Fifth Anniversary with Focus on Health Disparities

 WASHINGTON, Feb.
-16, 2021 /PRNewswire/ -- On Monday, February 22, more than 90 national organizations and thousands of patient advocates will recognize the fifth anniversary of the annual HVD Awareness Day ("Valve Disease Day") and the importance of addressing the disproportionate impact heart valve disease (HVD) has on America's Black communities.
+22, 2021 /PRNewswire/ -- Today, Monday, February 22, more than 90 national organizations and thousands of patient advocates will recognize the fifth anniversary of the annual Heart Valve Disease Awareness Day ("Valve Disease Day") and the importance of addressing the disproportionate impact heart valve disease (HVD) has on America's Black communities.
 Valve Disease Day, an awareness day officially acknowledged by the U.S. Department of Health and Human Services, was established in 2017 by the Alliance for Aging Research ("Alliance") to spotlight the importance of detecting and treating HVD.
-Many Valve Disease Day awareness efforts this year are focused on highlighting the disparities in HVD diagnosis and treatment that Black Americans face.
+Many Valve Disease Day awareness efforts this year have focused on highlighting the disparities in HVD diagnosis and treatment that Black Americans face.

-To kick off the fifth anniversary of this important awareness day campaign, the Alliance is hosting a Facebook Live conversation TODAY, Tuesday, February 16 at 1 p.m., ET, with Dr. Gary Gibbons, Director of the National Institutes of Health's National Heart Lung and Blood Institute (NHLBI) and Dr. Frank Evans, Program Director in NHLBI's Heart Development and Structural Diseases Branch.
-Dr. Gibbons and Dr. Evans will discuss HVD, the importance of patient-centered research, and possible barriers to care; and will accept the HVD Awareness Day Patient-Centered HVD Research Award on behalf of NHLBI.
-Don't miss out on this intimate conversation with two of the nation's leading experts in the field.
-Visit the Valve Disease Day Facebook page at 1 p.m.
-ET today to join the conversation.
-Click here to sign up for a reminder to join the conversation.

 Due to the COVID-19 pandemic, Valve Disease Day partners have focused their educational and awareness efforts online, engaging with patients and advocates across the world through Facebook, Twitter, Instagram, and much more.
 Together, the fifth anniversary Valve Disease Day partners are able to reach millions of people with important and life-saving messages about HVD.

-In addition to the Facebook Live with NHLBI's Dr. Gibbons and Dr. Evans, the Alliance is hosting virtual educational activities featuring HVD patients, other world-renowned experts, and campaign partners.
-These events include:
+In celebration of the fifth anniversary of this important awareness day campaign, and the hundreds of millions of people reached over the past five years, the Alliance is hosting several virtual events featuring HVD patients, world-renowned experts, and partners.
+The events include:

 - Heart Valve Visionary Award